Sonax Foam vs Cream: Which Two-Step Method for Leather Care?

 After thorough cleaning and drying, neglected leather often requires multiple cream applications to restore proper conditioning levels.
 Apply thin coats, allowing each to absorb before applying subsequent treatments until leather regains its natural suppleness.

-Application Techniques That Matter
+Which Application Techniques Matter?

 Proper Coverage and Application